got5/tapestry5-jquery/README.md

 ## Important notice

 Please be aware that not every core components are working correctly at the moment.
 There is still lot of developments to do.
+All kind of feedback is very welcome.
+Please use Github issues system for that.

 ## Maven dependency